 Robustness to trait imputations

 Running the models again using data subsets for which we had empirical, non-imputed values only for the ecological characteristics showed that our conclusions are likely robust to imputation uncertainty.
-Overall, across all Classes, we found congruent effects of geographical range area, habitat breadth and use of artificial habitats, with overall similar directionality between land-use and climate change (Table S22).
-The models fitted on complete trait data subsets (excluding missing trait values) did not provide support for a possible generalisation of the associations of any other trait on both land-use responses and climate-change sensitivity across the different classes.
-Finally, the effects estimated for diet from these models were comparable to those estimated when including the imputed data (Figure S23, Tables S23-S26).
+Overall, across all classes, the associations of geographical range area, habitat breadth and use of artificial habitats with sensitivity to climate change and land use were consistent with the main models (Tables S22-26; Figure S23).

 Discussion

-Here, we investigated whether a set of ecological characteristics (i.e., six commonly measured ecological traits and geographical range area) were associated with species responses to two human threats (land-use and climate change), comparatively across these human threats and across terrestrial vertebrate classes.
-Overall, we found that geographical range area, habitat breadth and specialisation on natural habitats were the only characteristics that showed consistent, mostly unidirectional effects across the terrestrial vertebrate classes: narrower ranges, narrower habitat breadth and inability to exploit artificial habitats were associated with more negative land-use responses and with higher climate-change sensitivity.
-Our results are in line with previous metanalyses that have found species extinction risks to be associated with habitat breadth and range area (Chichorro et al. 2019), and species range shifts under contemporary climate change to be associated with species historical range limits and habitat breadth (MacLean & Beissinger 2017), and with many other studies on land-use responses or extinction risks (Ripple et al. 2017; Newbold et al. 2018).
-However, to the best of our knowledge, ours is the first study to make an explicit comparison, among vertebrate classes, of the effects of multiple traits and ecological characteristics between two human threats.
-Our results have important implications for conservation, as they mean that land-use and climate change are non-randomly affecting all terrestrial vertebrates, with a higher risk from both land-use and climate change for geographically rarer species and habitat specialists across all species.
-Geographical rarity has been employed by the IUCN for many years in vulnerability assessments (Rodrigues et al. 2006), and our work provides further support for its integration to large-scale assessments.
-In addition, these three ecological characteristics figure among those that are the most available across terrestrial vertebrates (Chapter 2; Etard et al. 2020), facilitating their use at large scales.
+Here, we investigated whether ecological characteristics are associated with species’ responses to two human pressures (climate change and land use), across terrestrial vertebrate classes.
+Overall, we found that geographical range area, habitat breadth and specialisation on natural habitats were the only characteristics that showed consistent effects across both pressures and across the terrestrial vertebrate classes: narrower ranges, narrower habitat breadth and inability to exploit artificial habitats were associated with more negative land-use responses and with higher climate-change sensitivity.
+Our results are in line with previous metanalyses that have found species’ extinction risks to be associated with habitat breadth and range area (Chichorro et al. 2019), range shifts under contemporary climate change to be associated with species’ historical range limits and habitat breadth (MacLean & Beissinger 2017), and with many other studies on land-use responses or extinction risks (Ripple et al. 2017; Newbold et al. 2018).
+However, to the best of our knowledge, ours is the first global study to compare patterns among vertebrate classes and between the two major human pressures of climate change and land use.
+Our results have important implications for conservation, as they mean that land-use and climate change are non-randomly affecting all terrestrial vertebrates, with a consistently higher risk for geographically rarer species and habitat specialists.
+Geographical rarity has been employed by the IUCN for many years in vulnerability assessments (Rodrigues et al. 2006), and our work provides further support for its integration in large-scale assessments.